thystreet/thystreet-python-sdk/docs/DeviceApi.md

     # example passing only required values which don't have defaults set
     try:
+        # Toggle your device tariff when your device goes online using this api.
         api_instance.set_details(set_device_details_dto)
     except thystreet.ApiException as e:
         print("Exception when calling DeviceApi->set_details: %s\n" % e)